martialboniou/dotfiles/config/nvim.symlink/README.md

 #### Clang (C/C++)

-This setup is not ready for Clang with LSP; you'll have to install `clangd` via `Mason` (type `i` when the cursor is above `clangd`).

-Additionally, configure your project by setting a `compile_flags.txt` at the root of your project like this (change the path according to your install):
+Configure your project by setting a `compile_flags.txt` at the root of your project like this (change the path according to your install):

 ```
 -Wall